A Biography of Catherine the Great

 Afterward, in 1775, Catherine reformed the local government.
 In 1785 she gave the gentry (wealthy landowners) a charter (a document granting or confirming certain rights).

-Meanwhile, Russia continued to expand in the 18th century.
+Meanwhile, the Russian Empire continued to expand in the 18th century.
 Russia fought a successful war with the Turks in 1768-1774.
 As a result, the Russians gained land by the Black Sea.
 In 1783 Russia took Crimea.
 The Turks lost still more territory after a war in 1787-1791.

 Meanwhile, Russia took parts of Poland.
 In 1772 Russia, Prussia, and Austria helped themselves to a slice of Polish territory each.
 Russia and Prussia helped themselves to more Polish territory in 1793.
 Finally, in 1795 Russia, Prussia, and Austria divided up what was left of Poland between them.